Victoria’s Secret ‘Karen’: Another example of white privilege

 OPINION: The viral video of Abigail Elphick is yet another example of white people always weaponizing their privilege and power to keep Black folks and others in their metaphorical place

 If not, let me regale you with a re-cap.
-The scene happened in the Short Hills Mall in Millburn.
-The six-video sequence opens up with Abigail raising her hand and charging at Ukenta who is already filming her.
-Ukenta backs up a bit and, stuttering over her words a little (likely in disbelief), tells the woman “no,” “excuse you,” “uh uh” and then repeats a series of “oh my God” and “Do you see this?” utterly astounded by what had transpired.
+The scene happened at the Victoria’s Secret store in the Short Hills Mall in Millburn.
+The six-video sequence opens up with Abigail raising her hand and charging at Ukenta, who is already filming her.
+Ukenta backs up a bit and, stuttering over her words a little (likely in disbelief), tells the woman, “No,” “excuse you,” “uh uh,” and then repeats a series of “oh my God” and “Do you see this?” utterly astounded by what had transpired.

 Meanwhile, the white woman — who just a moment prior was the full-on aggressor — then backs away, throws the item that was in her hand toward the store clerks and presumably onto the counter, and then falls (literally) into a fit of hysterics, holding her head, curling into a ball on the ground, crying.

 I have to admit that initially, upon watching the series of videos, I giggled a bit as did Ijeoma at times in the video.
 It’s simply unbelievable (and somewhat entertaining) to witness an adult act in a way one might expect from a 2-year-old.
 However, the more I watched and the more I thought about what in fact I had just seen, my amusement turned to outrage.
 The transition from aggressor to victim was literally seamless.
 So well done, in fact, one could have thought the whole thing was rehearsed.